 Prepaid SIM Card Physical SIM card purchased before or during travel, activated with a local plan (data, calls, texts).
 Easy to obtain.
 Wide network coverage.
 Potentially cheaper for longer stays Requires phone unlock.
 Needs physical installation.
 May incur setup fees

 eSIM Virtual SIM card downloaded onto your phone, activated with a local plan.
 Convenient, no physical card needed.
 Easy to switch between plans.
-Can activate before travel Not all phones support eSIM.
-Requires compatible device and software.
-Limited availability in some areas
+Can activate before travel Requires compatible device

 Roaming Using your home mobile service plan while abroad.
 No need for additional SIM or eSIM.
 Familiar phone number and service Potentially expensive data charges.
 May have limited call/text allowances.
 Not guaranteed to work in all areas